Enter a search term above to see results...

 function to returnjsx

-each component’s template provides the high level logic for explaining how html should be rendered from data for your component and will automatically re-render sections of a template depending on the reactivity of the data.
+, each component’s template provides the high-level logic for explaining how HTML should be rendered from data for your component and will automatically re-render sections of a template depending on the reactivity of the data.

-Your template defines how your component’s html is rendered:
+Your template defines how your component’s HTML is rendered:

 if